 The third party's claim may be framed as a negligent activity claim or a premises defect claim.
-Regarding real property, a third party may sue a trustee for premises liability if such party is injured on the trust's property.
+Regarding real property, a third party may sue a trustee for premises liability if he or she is injured on the trust's property.
 Generally, a premises owner or controller is liable for a premises defect if its past negligent conduct created an unreasonably dangerous condition on the premises that causes the plaintiff's injury.
-To succeed in a premises liability suit, an invitee plaintiff must prove the following four elements: (1) actual or constructive knowledge of some condition on the premises by the owner or operator; (2) that the condition posed an unreasonable risk of harm; (3) that the owner or operator failed to exercise reasonable care to reduce or eliminate the risk; and (4) that the owner's or operator's failure to use such care proximately caused the plaintiff's injuries.
-In a premises liability case, the plaintiff must establish a duty owed to the plaintiff, breach of the duty, and damages proximately caused by the breach.
-Accordingly, "the threshold issue in a premises defect claim is whether the defendant had actual or constructive notice of the allegedly dangerous condition."
-The premises liability doctrine has been described as "a special form of negligence where the duty owed to the plaintiff depends upon the status of the plaintiff at the time the incident occurred."
-When the plaintiff's are invitees, the premises liability inquiry focuses on whether the defendant's conduct proximately caused the plaintiff's injuries "by failing to use ordinary care to reduce or to eliminate an unreasonable risk of harm created by a premises condition that it knew about or should have known about."
+See, e.g., Del Lago Partners, Inc. v.
+Smith, 307 S.W.3d 762, 775 (Tex.
+2010); Timberwalk Apartments, Partners, Inc. v.
+Cain, 972 S.W.2d 749, 753 (Tex.
+1998).
+To succeed in a premises liability suit, an invitee plaintiff must prove the following four elements: (1) actual or constructive knowledge of some condition on the premises by the owner/operator; (2) that the condition posed an unreasonable risk of harm; (3) that the owner/operator did not exercise reasonable care to reduce or eliminate the risk: and (4) that the owner/operator's failure to use such care proximately caused the plaintiff's injuries.
+Wal-Mart Stores, Inc. v.
+Gonzales, 968 S.W.2d 934, 936 (Tex.
+1998).
+In a premisesliability case, the plaintiff must establish a duty owed to the plaintiff, breach of the duty, and damages proximately caused by the breach.
+Del Lago Partners, 307 S.W.3d at 767.
+"The threshold issue in a premises defect claim is whether the defendant had actual or constructive notice of the allegedly dangerous condition."
+Hall v.
+Sonic Drive-In of Angleton, Inc., 177 S.W.3d 636, 644 (Tex.
+App.-Houston [1st Dist.]
+2005, pet. denied).
+"Premises liability is a special form of negligence where the duty owed to the plaintiff depends upon the status of the plaintiff at the time the incident occurred."
+W. Invs., Inc. v.
+Urena, 162 S.W.3d 547 (Tex.
+2005) (citing M.O.
+Dental Lab v.
+Rape, 139 S.W.3d 671, 675 (Tex.
+2004)).
+Where the plaintiffs are invitees, the premises liability inquiry focuses on whether defendant's conduct proximately caused the plaintiff's injuries "by failing to use ordinary care to reduce or to eliminate an unreasonable risk of harm created by a premises condition that it knew about or should have known about."
+Id. (citing Timberwalk, 972 S.W.2d at 753.